scalahub/DemoPaperWallet/README.md

 CryptoNode is a cryptocurrency library written in Scala.
 It can be used for implementing nodes and wallets for Bitcoin and its related forks.
 It supports SPV mode out of the box and can be converted to a full node by implementing the core consensus rules and the execution engine.
 It supports the Secp256k1 elliptic curve used in Bitcoin and its forks.

-## What is supported?
+## Currently supported features

 ### Bitcoin

-- Signing transactions and address generation
+- Signing transactions and address generation:
--- SegWit (P2SH-P2WPKH)
+  - SegWit (P2SH-P2WPKH)
--- P2SH-P2PK
+  - P2SH-P2PK
--- P2PKH
+  - P2PKH
-- Node connectivity
+- Node connectivity:
--- Listen for blocks and transactions
+  - Listen for blocks and transactions
--- Broadcast transaction
+  - Broadcast transaction
--- Supports all network commands in Bitcoin
+  - All network commands in Bitcoin
-- SPV Mode
+- SPV Mode:
--- Merkle Blocks
+  - Merkle Blocks
--- Bloom filters
+  - Bloom filters
-- Local Bitcoind connectivity
+- Local Bitcoind connectivity:
--- RPC
+  - RPC
--- Blockchain database parser (to reuse bitcoind chain)
+  - Blockchain database parser (to reuse bitcoind chain)

 ### BitcoinCash

 - Signing transactions and address generation
--- P2PKH
+  - P2PKH
 - Node connectivity
--- Listen for blocks and transactions
+  - Listen for blocks and transactions
--- Broadcast transaction
+  - Broadcast transaction

-### What is planned?
+## Future additions planned

 - Bitcoin consensus rules
 - ZCash with t-address
 - Bitcoin Bech32 address
 - BitcoinCash CashAddr (bech32)
 - Consensus rules and chain validation

+## Usage
 Please refer to the tests for example usage: https://github.com/scalahub/CryptoNode/tree/master/src/test/scala/org/sh/cryptonode